MattSainsbury-Dale/FRKv2_src/README.md

 ### MODIS

 The MODIS study is computationally demanding (upwards of 10 hours).
-To simply test that the code works, one may use extremely low rank versions of the models by setting LOWRANK = TRUE within src/MODIS_control.R.
-In fact, LOWRANK = TRUE is the default, so that people do not inadvertently get stuck in some lengthy computations.
-Further, one can reproduce the results from a subset of packages by editing the object PACKAGES in src/MODIS_control.R.
+To simply test that the code works, one may use extremely low rank versions of the models by setting `LOWRANK = TRUE` within src/MODIS_control.R.
+In fact, `LOWRANK = TRUE` is the default, so that people do not inadvertently get stuck in some lengthy computations.
+One can reproduce the results from a subset of packages by editing the object `PACKAGES` in src/MODIS_control.R.

 #### References